dtnghia47/React-Native-and-Nodejs/React-Native/App/README.md

 # Start time: 10/11/2018
 # Readme for react native in here
+# i know redux so that in this project i will implement mobx
 # All step build app (beginer and more :D)
     + install Xcode
     + install homebrew